messick/memphis/README.md

 An easy way to use The Echo Nest's Project Rosetta Stone to lookup IDs of other providers using a Echo Nest ID.

+The [Decree of Memphis](http://en.wikipedia.org/wiki/Rosetta_Stone_decree) is the message that is inscribed on the actual Rosetta Stone.

 ## Installation

 Add this line to your application's Gemfile: